-Damask is a beautiful reversible fabric most often used today for linens, drapes, and upholstery; however, it can also be used for clothing like jackets and formal wear.
-The patterns of damask fabric are so popular that you can find them replicated in wallpaper and do-it-yourself stencil patterns.
+Damask is a reversible fabric most often used for linens, drapery, and upholstery; however, it can also be used for clothing such as jackets and formal wear.
+Damask designs are so beautiful that you can find the patterns replicated in wallpaper and do-it-yourself craft stencils.

 How to Wash Damask Table Linens

-Most damask table linens are made of linen and cotton fibers and can be washed at home.
-Since much of the beauty comes from the long floating fibers, these fabrics should be hand washed or washed using the delicate cycle in the washer with cool water and a mild detergent.
-If using the delicate cycle in the washer, place the damask fabric in a mesh laundry bag to prevent the possibility of snags.
+Most damask table linens are made of linen or cotton fibers and can be washed at home.
+Since much of the beauty comes from the long floating fibers, these fabrics should be hand washed or washed using a washer's delicate cycle with cool water and a mild detergent.
+If using the delicate cycle, place the damask fabric in a mesh laundry bag to prevent the possibility of snags.

 How to Care for Damask Garments

 For damask garments, always follow the care label for cleaning.
-While the fiber content may allow home washing, the garment may have inner structure like linings or interfacings that can be destroyed or distorted if washed and require dry cleaning.
+While the fiber content may allow for home washing, the garment may have an inner structure such as linings or interfacings that require dry cleaning and can be destroyed or distorted if washed.

 How to Iron Damask Fabrics